FertigLab/CoGAPSGuide/optiona.md

 <strong>Timing: 3-5 min</strong>

-To ensure PyCoGAPS is running properly on your computer, we will first perform a setup and run on a small, simulated toy dataset (single-cell data analysis will begin in Step 7).
+To ensure PyCoGAPS is running properly on your computer, we will first perform a setup and run on a small, simulated toy dataset (single-cell data analysis will begin in <a href="CoGAPS/optiona/#running-pycogaps-on-single-cell-data">Step 7</a>).

-3 .
-Import libraries.
+3 . **Import libraries**.
 In your python script (file ending in .py), import the PyCoGAPS functions with the following lines:

 ```yml
 from PyCoGAPS.parameters import *